box/developer.box.com/pages/ai-dev-zone/index.md

 <p style="text-align: left; margin-left: 0;">

-The Box AI API is available in beta, and capabilities may change.
+The Box AI API is available in beta version, and capabilities may change.

 </p>